securitytxt/security-txt/draft-foudil-securitytxt.md

        Field Name: Encryption
        Description: link to a key to be used for encrypted communication Multiple Appearances: Yes
        Published in: this document
        Status: current

+       Field Name: Signature
+       Description: signature used to verify the authenticity of the file Multiple Appearances: No
+       Published in: this document
+       Status: current